barnabym/nfttimeline/README.md

 Jonathan Mann - @songadaymann - first song NFT on ether blockchain - https://superrare.co/artwork/b-u-i-d-l-871 - https://twitter.com/songadaymann/status/1367873178421321738

-89 sec Atomized (2018) by Eve Sussman, The Old Testament by Tommy Hartung. https://snark.art/artworks - Artwork broken into NFTs
+89 sec Atomized (2018) by Eve Sussman on Snark.art - https://snark.art/artworks - Artwork broken into NFTs

 JOY - created NFT with multi image and 3d file formats that will be extended to work in more Metaverse and AR locations